 FAQ for Betting in Kansas

-The legal casino betting age in Kansas is 21 years of age.
+The legal sports betting age in the state of Kansas is 21 years of age.